debMan/dotoxy/README.md

 # *dotoxy*: A simple DoT proxy

-The very simple DoT proxy. which proxies plain DNS queries to an upstream DoT provider.
+The very simple DoT proxy, which proxies plain DNS queries to an upstream DoT provider.

 ## Introduction